8Tesla8/adjust-font-size-to-container/README.md

 # adjust-font-size-to-container
-adjust font size to container using vanilla js
+adjust the font size to the container using vanilla js, text will always fit to it container

 ![](img.png)